qygoh/100DaysOfCoding/Day1/readme.md

-# Creating a Band Name Generator
+# Creating a Name Generator